DIPAKK2310/system-design101/README.md

 # Topics

-  # Fundamentals:
+  ## Fundamentals:
   - Serveless vs Serverfull
   - Horizontal vs Veritcal Scaling
   - What are threads ?
   - What are pages ?
   - How does the internet works ?
-  # Databases :
+## Databases :
+  - SQL vs NoSQL DBs
+  - In Memory Dbs(Redis)
+  - Data Replication & Migration
+  - Data partitioning
+  - Sharding
+## Consistency & Availability :
+  - Data Consistency & its levels
+  - Isolation & its levels
+  - CAP Theorem
+## Cache :
   -
-    -
-    -
-    -
-## Journey of system design
+# Journey of system design

 # Folder structure :